QCD with an Infrared Fixed Point and a Dilaton: Outlook

 Amongst the analytic methods the Roy equations \cite{Ananthanarayan:2000ht,Caprini:2005zr}, which give the most precise determination of the $\sig$-pole, would seem the most promising method.
 They do rely though, as many dispersive methods, on a mixture of experimental and theoretical hadronic input.
 Hence the success would depend on how well one could control the input as a function of the quark masses.
 The lattice could play an indirect but important role in providing input for the Roy equations.
 For example, recently the data from \cite{Briceno:2016mjc,Briceno:2017qmb} has been used in Roy equations \cite{Cao:2023ntr} and the $m_{\sig} =745(5) \MeV$ consistent with \cite{Briceno:2016mjc,Briceno:2017qmb} has been found.
 Another possible avenue is the analytic $S$-matrix bootstrap \cite{Kruczenski:2022lot,Guerrieri:2020bto} which would equally depend on input.
-Methods based on elastic unitarity, $\pi\pi$-scattering $s < 4 m_\pi^2$, have been applied (reviewed in \cite{Pelaez:2015qba}).
+Analytic methods such as Dyson-Schwinger equation \cite{Santowsky:2020pwd,Santowsky:2021ugd} and Functional Renormalisation Group Methods based on elastic unitarity, $\pi\pi$-scattering $s < 4 m_\pi^2$, have been applied (reviewed in \cite{Pelaez:2015qba}).
 Concrete studies include the inverse amplitude method with NLO \chiPT input for fixed $m_s$ and varying pion mass \cite{Hanhart:2008mx}, unitarised chiral perturbation theory \cite{Nebreda:2010wv} with varying $m_s$-dependence and the $N/D$-method with LO \chiPT\!\!-input \cite{Oller:2003vf}.

 The numbers from lattice \cite{Briceno:2016mjc,Briceno:2017qmb,Rodas:2023twk} and analytic methods indicate that $\sig$ could decrease by $\ORD(100\MeV)$ for in $m_{u,d} \to 0$.
 Hence, the role of the strange quark mass might be important for which information is sparse.
 The above mentioned $N/D$ method \cite{Oller:2003vf} gives most concrete information where the nonet, in mass and widths, are continuously deformed to become $SU(3)_F$-symmetric at $m_{\pi,K} = 350\MeV$ (corresponding to a degenerate quark mass $\approx 23 \MeV$, an increase in $m_{u,d}$ and a decrease in $m_s$).
 At this point $m_\sig \approx 300\MeV$ as can be inferred from the plot in \FIG 2 in \cite{Oller:2003vf}.
 This is a significant reduction in view of the expected increase due to $m_{u,d}$.\footnote{Note that for small deformation it is the width rather than the mass that decreases.
 This also explains why the $\sig$-mass shows little variation for small $m_s$ in the in \REF\cite{Nebreda:2010wv}.} This is somewhat at variation with \cite{Nebreda:2010wv} where (small) $m_s$-changes in mass and width were found to be very small.
 Hence the situation is not entirely conclusive but rather motivates to further investigate $m_\sig$ as a function of the light quark masses.